StackVista/stackstate-docs/configure/health/send-health-data/transactional_increments.md

 {% endtab %}
 {% endtabs %}

-Every health Repeat States data payload has the following details:
+Every health Transactional Increments data payload has the following details:

-* **expiry** - Optional.
-An expiry update needs to be processed before processing `check_states`.
-This enables StackState to track how long the external checks should be present in the system if they are not sent again.
-It carries the following fields as expiry metadata:
+* **increment** - An increment objects needs to be present on every message.
+This enables StackState to track the complete chain of messages and be able to detect when a retransmission of data, or an unexpected gap in the data is occurring.
+It carries the following fields as increment metadata:
-  * **repeat_interval_s** - Time in seconds.
-The frequency with which the external source will send health data to StackState.
-Max allowed value is 1800 (30 minutes).
+  * **checkpoint** - Object providing the checkpoint that belongs the the `check_states` present in the message, it contains two fields:
-  * **expiry_interval_s** - Time in seconds.
-The time to wait after the last update before an external check is deleted by StackState if the external check is not observed again.
+    * **offset** - The offset asigned to the messages by the streaming pipeline (e.g. Kafka offset)
+    * **batch_index** - Optional.
+When using a single message to accumulate several `check_states` the batch index represents the latest index that is present in the message, allowing to send big batches in separate api calls.
+  * **previous_checkpoint** - Optional.
+Represents the previously communicated checkpoint, can be empty on the very first transmission on the substream.
+It allows StackState to keep track if there could be any data missing from upstream.
 * **stream** - Object providing identification regarding which snapshots and `check_states` belong together.
 It contains the following fields:
   * **urn** - Data source and stream ID encoded as a StackState [URN](../../../configure/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the health data stream.
   * **sub_stream_id** - Optional.
 Identifier for a sub set of the stream health data.
 When the stream data is distributed and reported by several agents, this allows snapshot lifecycles per `sub_stream_id`